Are sketch-and-precondition least squares solvers numerically stable?: Background material

 \subsection{Sketching matrices}

 Given~\cref{lem:exactcond}, it is paramount to understand how to construct a sketching matrix $S$ so that $SQ_A$ is well-conditioned.
 Matrices that achieve this are called sketching matrices.
-In general, we desire $m\gg s > n$ so that $SA$ has full column rank and computing a preconditioner from $SA$ is computationally efficient.
+We generally desire $m\gg s > n$ so that $SA$ has full column rank and computing a preconditioner from $SA$ is computationally efficient.